PowerMAN Frequently Asked Questions (FAQ)

 or the computer rebooted for this change to become effective.

-In Windows Vista / Windows 7 the Power Management event log is located under Applications
+In Windows Vista / Windows 7 / Windows 8 / Windows 10 and Windows 11 the Power Management event log is located under Applications

 and Services Logs.